This chapter is relevant to the aims of Section K2(i) from the 2017 CICM Primary Syllabus

 - It should have a rapid onset.
 There are a large number of drugs which do this, mainly ones with high lipid solubility.
 For example, propofol and thiopentone feature onset within a single arm-brain circulation time.

 - It should have a rapid offset.
 The fat solubility of most modern agents makes them "ideal" in this sense, as they rapidly distribute into the fatty tissues and virtually disappear from the circulating compartment, leaving their effect site.
-This makes the titration of such drugs

 - It should not accumulate with sustained use.
 Apart from anaesthetic gases, there are few agents which can claim this as a property.
 Remifentanil and remimazolam are probably the only IV agents currently which can genuinely claim to have no context-sensitive half time with prolonged infusion.